go-vikunja/vikunja/docs/content/doc/development/structure.md

 ### routes

-This package defines all routes which are available for vikunja clients to use.
+This package defines all routes which are available for Vikunja clients to use.
 To add a new route, see [adding a new route]({{< ref "feature.md">}}).

 #### api/v1